 b) Adhering to and ensuring compliance with the Foundation’s Child Protection Policy Statements at all times.

 c) Reporting any concerns to the Designated Safeguarding Leads or to the Headmaster of either school, if in the course of carrying out their duties they become aware of any actual or potential risks to the safety or welfare or children in the two schools.

 The following individuals have specific responsibility for Child Protection:

 Mr Steve Burke is the Child Protection Governor with responsibility for annual review.
 An annual review of the school’s safeguarding policies and procedures will be undertaken as part of the annual return to the DCSF.

-Mr Martin Davies is the Pastoral Director
+Mr Martin Davies is Deputy Head (Pastoral)

 If you require any further information then please contact the Foundation’s Designated Safeguarding Leads, or you can view the full Child Protection Policy via the link below: